-A hit and run accident occurs when a driver hits your car and then leaves the scene of the accident.
-In the state of New Mexico and throughout the rest of the country, drivers involved in collisions are legally required to:
+A hit and run accident occurs when a driver hits your car and then leaves the accident scene.
+In New Mexico and throughout the rest of the country, drivers involved in collisions are legally required to:

-- Exchange contact and insurance information with the other driver involved.
+- Exchange contact and insurance information with the other driver involved, and;

 - Call the police if anyone is injured or if there is more than $500 worth of property damage.

 When a person fails to take these steps after an accident, they are breaking the law because they failed to remain on the scene and render aid.
 According to the New Mexico code of law, section 66-7-201, drivers who leave an accident after causing severe injuries or death may be charged with a felony.
 Despite these consequences, many people still drive away after an accident because they:

 - Are intoxicated or engaging in other illegal activities;

 - Are scared of the consequences.